vertec-io/pl3xus/docs-site/content/docs/core/guides/server-setup.md

 ---
 # Server Setup Guide

-This guide covers setting up a Bevy server with component synchronization using eventwork_sync.
+This guide covers setting up a Bevy server with component synchronization using pl3xus_sync.

 ---